circleguard/circleguard/README.md

 Circleguard is a tool to help you catch cheaters.
 Features include:

-* An all-purpose replay viewer to look at any replay indepth
+* An replay viewer to look at any replay indepth
 * Replay stealing / remodding detection
 * Unstable Rate (ur) calculation, for relax cheats
 * Finding suspicious movements in replays (called Snaps), for aim correction cheats